-When the document executes host-based in either PlanetPress Design or PlanetPress Suite Workflow Tools, it uses the hostbased cache for its image resources, and for the dynamic images it retrieves from the PlanetPress Design Suite virtual disk.
+When the document executes host-based in either PlanetPress Design or PlanetPress Suite Workflow Tools, it uses the host-based cache for its image resources, and for the dynamic images it retrieves from the PlanetPress Design Suite virtual drive.
 It never uses this cache for dynamic images it retrieves from a folder.